Ahnfelt/firefly/README.md

 }
 ```

-The `main` function gets an instance of `System`, which allows you to do anything, and you can then delegate responsibility to other functions by passing them either `system` or one of its fields, such as `system.files`, which only lets you access the file system.
+In Firefly, the `main` function gets an instance of `System`, which allows you to do anything, and you can then delegate responsibility to other functions by passing them either `system` or one of its fields, such as `system.files`, which only lets you access the file system.
 Other examples are `system.network` and `system.environment` etc. Firefly has no global state through which such capabilities can leak.

 # Firefly is simple